Mästerby: Legend

 A priest in Mästerby parish, Hans Nielssön Strelow, wrote the Cronica Guthilandorium ("Chronicle of Gotland") in 1633.
 This is the only remaining written account mentioning the battle but written 300 years after the event.
 The chronicle was the only document remaining after a fire at the Mästerby vicarage in 1735.

 The legend written in the "Chronicle" states that King Valdemar Atterdag's forces landed at the Kronvall fishing village on the main island opposite Lilla Karlsö and Stora Karlsö.
 They were opposed by Gotlandic farmers at Fjäle mire.
 The fighting went on for two days between 25–26 July 1361, outside Mästerby.
 King Valdemar erected a cross to honour the brave farmers and moved on to Visby.

 Historians realized that it was unlikely that King Valdemar would have honoured his fallen enemies, but the battlefield team from the Swedish National Heritage Board, the archeologist Maria Lingström and the Mästerby History Society decided to investigate if there was any truth to the legend.

 Battlefield archaeology

-Investigation of the site, led by Lindström, has been conducted every year since 2006.
+Investigation of the site, led by Lingström, has been conducted every year since 2006.
 Up until 2011, hundreds of finds related to the battle have been made.
 The distribution and nature of the finds indicate that the main battle occurred in a sandy part of the mire, where Danish troops crossed and advanced on Mästerby.

 The finds from the investigations are on display at a small museum in Mästerby, run by the Mästerby Historical Society, and at the Gotland museum in Visby.

 The battle has been reenacted by participants from historical societies from a number of countries, in connection with the reenactment of the Battle of Visby.